 Tutorial submissions should comprise:

 The Doctoral Consortium (DC) provides an opportunity for PhD students to present their research goals as well as intermediate results and to discuss them with leading experts in the field as well as with peers.
 Authors of accepted submissions will have their registration fee waived.
 Students will receive feedback on the quality of their presentation and on the proposed research itself.
 Students can be in intermediate or advanced stages of their research, but should not have completed their work yet, and should thus still be able to take feedback from the Consortium into account.
 The submission consists of a short paper (max 4 pages ACM Extended Abstract Format), and should be accompanied by a free-form CV of the PhD candidate.
 Accepted submissions will be distributed to all participants and to the members of the panel to allow them to prepare for a fruitful discussion during the DC session.
-Authors will be invited to present a poster and give a short talk about their PhD research during the main EICS conference.
+DC students have the option to have heir accepted contributions published in the EICS proceedings, and will be invited to present a poster and give a short talk about their PhD research during the main EICS conference.
 Additional information about how to prepare for the DC will be provided following acceptance.